Erkan-Kaban/git-lesson/README.md

 #### A folder where all files are stored
 `$ git init`
 - respository as a desk with paper and each paper is one of the files you want to keep track of metaphorically
 - Only created once! and files aren't touched from then on.
-If done again we lose all our previous data. <br /> <br />
+If done again we lose all our previous data.
+- To start a repository <br /> <br />
 ### Staging Area
 `$ git add .`
+- git add selects that file, and moves it to the staging are, marking it as the next commit
 - root directory on your device with the source files
 - Metaphorically a box, files you made changes to and put into the box on the desk.
 Files you want Git to look over.
 - After adding you wont get any output on terminal